nodejs/node-addon-api/doc/typed_threadsafe_function.md

 Returns a non-empty `Napi::TypedThreadSafeFunction` instance.

-Depending on the targetted `NAPI_VERSION`, the API has different implementations for `CallbackType callback`.
+Depending on the targeted `NAPI_VERSION`, the API has different implementations for `CallbackType callback`.

-When targetting version 4, `callback` may be:
+When targeting version 4, `callback` may be:
 - of type `const Function&`
 - not provided as a parameter, in which case the API creates a new no-op `Function`

-When targetting version 5+, `callback` may be:
+When targeting version 5+, `callback` may be:
 - of type `const Function&`
 - of type `std::nullptr_t`
 - not provided as a parameter, in which case the API passes `std::nullptr`